 You have no items in your cart.
 Want to get some nice things?Go shopping

-(ac) SWALLOW TAILED BEE EATER IN FLIGHT – AN ORIGINAL WATERCOLOUR PAINTING
+(acp) SWALLOW TAILED BEE EATER IN FLIGHT – A LIMITED EDITION PRINT

 Swallow Tailed Bee Eaters are widely distributed across Africa.
 In common with most of the other Bee Eater species, they nest in tunnels excavated in sandy river banks or even termite mounds.
 The tunnels are up to one metre deep and end in a wide nest chamber.
 When hunting, they perch on exposed branches, swooping down to catch bees, wasps, beetles and grasshoppers in mid-flight.